lzrmihnea/lzrmihnea.github.io/_drafts/2017-08-30-anatomy-of-story-john-truby.md

 8. Fake-ally opponent
 9. First revelation and decision: Changed desire and motive
 10. Plan
+- In good stories, the hero's initial plan almost always fails.
 11. Opponent's plan and main counterattack
 12. Drive
 13. Attack by ally